 The real selling point is that you get a totally usable tool for free with no caps on usage.
 You can even add your own custom domain in the free version, which some of these other tools don’t offer in their basic plans.

 The downside, however, is that the editor is fairly limited.
 The templates themselves are gorgeous, but in terms of customization, your options are pretty much just changing the text.

 That said, there’s a built-in SEO editor, which is very nice.
 Combine that with a decent list of integrations, and this is a perfectly usable option if you’re on a budget.

 The Best Landing Page Builder

-So it’s time to pick a favourite.
-Of the pure landing page builders, to me Unbounce and Leadpages are the standouts.
+So it’s time to pick a favorite.
+Of the pure landing page builders, to me, Unbounce and Leadpages are the standouts.
 Plus neither break the bank.
-Of course, some of the more specialised tools might suit you better.
+Of course, some of the more specialized tools might suit you better.